Overview

 Expert Consultation

-I consulted Dr. John Neuman, a well-known professor who teaches Accessible UX at UT Austin.
+I consulted Dr. John Neumann, a well-known professor who teaches Accessible UX at UT Austin.
 He suggested conducting more user interviews to deepen the research.

 User Interviews